 Abby Bullard

 At Coxe Curry, Abby manages campaign planning studies, capital campaigns, and other consulting engagements.
 Working strategically and tactically to streamline each project, she meets the day-to-day needs of clients, manages our team workloads, and keeps engagements on target and on time.
+In addition to her work as a project manager, Abby also enjoys exercising her creative toolkit by providing graphic design services to assist her colleagues on special projects whenever she can.

 Before joining us, she was the Associate Manager of Social Impact at Warner Bros.
 Discovery, where she strengthened relationships with national nonprofit partners, increased employee volunteerism in the community, and developed compelling impact stories.
 Abby began her career in the nonprofit sector as a marketing professional and fundraiser at Atlanta Contemporary, where, over five years, she developed annual fundraising strategies, community events, and arts experiences to grow donor and member engagement.
 During her undergraduate studies, Abby spent time at MINT Gallery as an intern and Gallery Assistant to the Executive Director.